 More information on crisis planning can be found inside Practical Guidance In-house Advisor, which offers a wide range of tools designed specifically for corporate in-house lawyers.

-See how LexisNexis® Practical Guidance helps you manage today and anticipate tomorrow by signing up for a FREE TRIAL.
+Sign up for a FREE TRIAL today to see how LexisNexis® Practical Guidance helps you manage today and anticipate tomorrow.

 Access practical online resources for your in-house team by combining In-House Advisor with modules covering key legal and commercial areas.
 Each module works alongside LexisNexis’ research solutions, providing an efficient gateway to deeper research when needed.